JohnTelford/mkdocs_blog/docs/blog/Category Iterative/iterative.md

 ## **Local Project Repository**

-Developers creates a private copy of the Main Project Repository in their GitHub account using the `git fork` command.
+Developers creates a private copy of the Main Project Repository in their GitHub account using the `GitHub processfork` command.

 Developer use `git commit` for changes to their private copy of the Main Project Repository